Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 2. The Total Nested Hierarchy of Goals
 3. Filling Up What is Lacking
 4. Removing What Does Not Belong
 5. Healing, Restoring and Regenerating
+6. Tools and Anti-Tools
+7. Opportunities and Obstacles
-6. Identifying and Solving Issues
+8. Identifying and Solving Issues
-7. Leveraging Cultural and Cognitive Diversity in Problem Solving
+9. Leveraging Cultural and Cognitive Diversity in Problem Solving
-8. Transforming Issues and Goals into Projects
+10. Transforming Issues and Goals into Projects
-9. Transforming Projects into an Integrated Program
+11. Transforming Projects into an Integrated Program
-10. The Lionsberg System of Integrated Delivery
+12. The Lionsberg System of Integrated Delivery
-11. The Six Step Navigation Process
+13. The Six Step Navigation Process
-12. Integrating and Aligning Progress
+14. Integrating and Aligning Progress
-13. Navigating in Unity Towards The Goal
+15. Navigating in Unity Towards The Goal
-14. Liberating the Oppressed
+16. Liberating the Oppressed
-15. Healing the Sick
+17. Healing the Sick
-16. Clothing the Naked
+18. Clothing the Naked
-17. Water for the Thirsty and Food for the Hungry
+19. Water for the Thirsty and Food for the Hungry
-18. Starting with the Most Vulnerable
+20. Starting with the Most Vulnerable

 XIV.
 Holistic Development